MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-dynamicsgp-data-migration.md

 ms.date: 03/29/2017
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: ad1b888d475c0523c5a905e804a3f89ab4531b28
-ms.openlocfilehash: 5d689a43e3debe51cfbb9306252d0c9f75e7bb70
+ms.openlocfilehash: 3761bdb0d6b9a51ed309ac4189ff263de76f4679
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 05/17/2018

 ---
 # <a name="the-dynamics-gp-data-migration-extension-for-business-central"></a>The Dynamics GP Data Migration Extension for Business Central
 This extension makes it easy to migrate customers, vendors, inventory items, and accounts from Dynamics GP to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 If your business uses Dynamics GP today, you can export the relevant master records and then open an assisted setup guide to add the data to [!INCLUDE[d365fin](includes/d365fin_md.md)].
-For more information, see [Migrate Business Data from Other Finance Systems](upload-data.md).
+For more information, see [Importing Business Data from Other Finance Systems](across-import-data-configuration-packages.md).

 ## <a name="exporting-data-from-dynamics-gp"></a>Exporting Data from Dynamics GP
 You must have exported some or all of your existing customers, vendors, inventory items, and accounts to a file, using the Dynamics GP functionality for data export.
 For the purposes of [!INCLUDE[d365fin](includes/d365fin_md.md)], you can export the following types of data: